aiijazfatima/dev-heatwave-aws-lakehouse/monitor-heatwave/monitor-heatwave.md

 ### Prerequisites

-- Must complete Lab 3.
+- Must complete Lab 4.

 ## Task 1: Monitor HeatWave Performance - Cluster

-You can monitor the HeatWave Cluster performance by performing the following steps:
+You can monitor the performance of both the HeatWave Cluster and MySQL nodes.

 1. Click the **Performance** tab.
 2. Click the **Cluster** tab.
 3. Select the DB System whose performance you want to monitor.
 You can see performance data such as cluster memory utilization, node memory utilization, and buffer pool.

     ![Performance  monitor cluster](./images/1-performace-monitor-cluster.png "Performance  monitor cluster")

 ## Task 2: Monitor HeatWave Performance - Workload

-You can monitor the most recent queries that ran in HeatWave, allowing you to analyze when a query was executed, how long it took, and what the query actually does.
-Perform the following steps:
+You can monitor the most recent queries that ran in HeatWave, enabling you to analyze when a query was run, how long it took, and what the query actually does.

 1. Click the **Performance** tab.
 2. Click the **Workload** tab.